elastic/terraform-provider-elasticstack/docs/data-sources/elasticsearch_security_role.md

 - `id` (String) Internal identifier of the resource
 - `indices` (Set of Object) A list of indices permissions entries. (see [below for nested schema](#nestedatt--indices))
 - `metadata` (String) Optional meta-data.
+- `remote_indices` (Set of Object) A list of remote indices permissions entries.
+Remote indices are effective for remote clusters configured with the API key based model.
+They have no effect for remote clusters configured with the certificate based model. (see [below for nested schema](#nestedatt--remote_indices))

 <a id="nestedblock--elasticsearch_connection"></a>
 ### Nested Schema for `elasticsearch_connection`